huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 ## Button on the websites: there is a button "Start IOC"
-after input the address 19, press the button :"Start IOC", then EPICS IOC for keithley 2000 is open.
+after choosing the address 19, press the button :"Start IOC", then EPICS IOC for keithley 2000 is open.
 We can use "camonitor iocgpib:value" to get the voltage value.
 Other addresses do not work.
-The error message will be shown after starting the python scripts in terminal.
+The error messages with other addresses will be shown after starting the python scripts in terminal, just like epics ioc error messages